Location-Based Services: Google Maps API Alternatives

 Search.
 The essence of the product is clear, right?
 You specify the address and get the coordinates you need.

 Studio.
 This is the most interesting of the custom map features.
-It gives the user the opportunity to experiment with styles and create his own unique map design (with minimal efforts).
+It gives the user the opportunity to experiment with styles and create his own unique map design (with minimal effort).
 The Studio allows customizing many parameters including the names of geographic objects (change of font, color, transparency), colors of roads, buildings, parks, tunnels, bridges, and countries.
 By the way, before publishing your design, you’ll be offered to look at the final map version in comparison with the basic one.

 ArcGIS is another interesting alternative to Google Maps aimed at managing geographic information, including collecting, organizing, analyzing, and sharing location data.
 In essence, ArcGIS is an infrastructure for creating maps.